 Keep Your Body Clock in Check

-If you have time later in the day, here are some benefits to evening workouts:
+If you have time later in the day, here are some benefits of evening workouts:

 In the evening, you’re not bound by the clock.
 You can dedicate more time to your workout without worrying about work or other commitments.
 It also means less rushing around in the morning.
 You can hit that snooze button a bit longer.